The Northern Realm

 The Sapphire League:

-In a trade alliance.
-We send em ore, books, and maps; they give us beer, ale, wine, and fruits.
-It’s cold in Wyvernsdale.
+Trade alliance exists.
+We send 'em ore, books, and maps, and they give us beer, ale, wine, and fruits.
+It’s cold in Wyvernsdale!

 Who are these people?